-The benchmark Eurekahedge Hedge Fund Index was up 0.86% in December, while the MSCI World Index up 1.19% over the month.
-Total assets under management increased by US$21.9 billion during the month as the sector witnessed a performance-based increase of US$9.4 billion while registering net asset inflows of US$12.5 billion.
-The total size of the industry now stands at US$2.44 trillion.
+The benchmark Eurekahedge Hedge Fund Index was down 1.31% in December, down 3.85% year-to-date.
+Total assets under management decreased by US$23.5 billion during the month as the sector witnessed performance-based decrease of US$11.3 billion while registering net asset outflows of US$12.2 billion.
+The total size of the industry now stands at US$2.34 trillion.

 The Eurekahedge Hedge Fund Index was down 1.31% in December , outperforming the MSCI AC World Index which declined 7.61% in what turned out to be the worst month of 2018 for global equity markets.
 Concerns over the Fed’s stance which turned out to be less Dovish than what investors expected triggered major equity sell-offs around the globe, and sent major equity indices plummeting during the month.

 The Eurekahedge Hedge Fund Index ended the month of December down 1.31% , dragging its year-to-date decline to 3.85% after five consecutive months of losses.
 Concerns over the US treasuries yield curve inversion and further Fed tightening in 2019 triggered a sell-off across the global equity markets, marking December as the worst month of 2018 for equity markets.